 DC offset algorithm type

-Normalized bandwidth of the low-pass, IIR, elliptic filter
+Normalized bandwidth of the lowpass IIR elliptic filter or the lowpass CIC filter

-Specify the normalized bandwidth of the IIR filter used to estimate the DC component of the input signal as a real scalar greater than 0 and less than 1.
-This property applies when the Algorithm property is set to IIR.
+Specify the normalized bandwidth of the IIR or CIC filter used to estimate the DC component of the input signal as a real scalar greater than 0 and less than 1.
+This property applies when the Algorithm property is set to IIR or CIC.
 The default value is 0.001.